Placenta Encapsulation FAQ's

 Do you offer Traditional Chinese Medicine (TCM) preparation?

-Yes I do offer TCM-inspired preparation but I call it my Subtle Method.
+Yes we do offer TCM-inspired preparation but we call it our Subtle Method.
 There are a number of recommendations on the proper way to prepare the placenta via TCM as there isn’t an agreed-upon method of encapsulation.
 Some of the considerations include whether or not to steam the placenta, whether herbs should be added to the finished product or not, and what the optimal temperature should be to dehydrate.
 Each particular method has its pros and cons.
-Using my Subtle Method, I lightly steam the placenta with ginger prior to dehydrating it.
+Using our Subtle Method, the placenta is lightly steamed with ginger prior to dehydrating it.
 The result of steaming beforehand is a loss in mass, so yield is diminished and the effects of the capsules are more subtle due to loss of iron and some hormones.
-If you do decide to have your placenta encapsulated this way, be sure to let me know ahead of time.
+If you do decide to have your placenta encapsulated this way, be sure to let us know ahead of time.

 Do you offer payment plans?

-I am very flexible and will accept payments if it’s financially easier for my clients.
-However, I do require that all services are paid for in full when I pick up your placenta.
+We are very flexible and will accept payments if it’s financially easier for our clients.
+However, we do require that all services are paid for in full by the time we pick up your placenta.

-Is there scientific research to support the ingestion of the placenta?
+Is there scientific research to support placental consumption?

 Although fairly new to the United States, many countries support and endorse feeding the placenta to the postpartum mother because of its health benefits, not only for the mother but also for the newborn.
 In studies done to date, there are only positive findings related to ingestion of placenta including increased milk production, increase of protein and lactose found in mothers milk, healthier weight gain for baby, reduction in postpartum bleeding, increased recovery, and fewer incidences of postpartum depression.